Graylog2/documentation/pages/configuration/https.rst

 Most start and init scripts for Graylog provide a ``JAVA_OPTS`` variable which can be used to pass the ``javax.net.ssl.trustStore`` and (optionally) ``javax.net.ssl.trustStorePassword`` system properties.

+.. note:: The default location to change the JVM parameter depends on your installation type and is documented :ref:`with all other default locations <default_file_location>`.

+.. warning:: Without adding the keystore to your startup parameter Graylog is not able to work with your self-signed certificates or your local CA signed certificates.

 .. _disable_ciphers_java:

 Disabling specific TLS ciphers and algorithms